 To determine which Service Forester you should contact, please visit the map of the territories

-of the three Service Foresters.
+of the three (including one vacant) Service Foresters.

 Goodwin State Forest